cbonnin88/cbonnin88/README.md

 Deepening my knowledge of Machine Learning for HR.

-Getting certified as a Google Cloud Data Analyst and Cloud Data Engineer.
+Getting certified as a Google Cloud Data Analyst and an HR Machine Learning Engineer.

 ### **💡 What I Want to Learn in the Future**
 Looking ahead, I am excited to dive into these areas: